trojanx6/dirbuster/README.md

 # Environments that won't work
 Eğer web sitesinde Cloud Flare varsa engeller sürekli istek atamaya

-#How should it be used?
+# How should it be used?
 first you need to download the modules in requirements.txt or the program will not work

-#Important note
+# Important note
 this is a trial version !
-bu bir deneme sürümüdür
+bu bir deneme sürümüdür !